-I’m a Research Software Development Engineer working on the MSR NExT Enable Team where we are developing exciting new technologies for and with people with disabilities.
+I’m a Senior Research Software Development Engineer working on the MSR NExT Enable Team where we are developing exciting new technologies for and with people with disabilities.
 I’m currently working on the Microsoft Soundscape project and have worked on several Hands-Free projects in the past.

-In May of 2014, I graduated with my first M.S. in Computer Science and Engineering from the University of Nevada, Reno.
+In Spring of 2014, I graduated with my first M.S. in Computer Science and Engineering from the University of Nevada, Reno.
 My master’s thesis research surrounded the development of assistive technologies related to spatial perception for people with visual impairments.
 This involved two major projects published at Graphics Interface 2013 and ASSETS 2014.

 Prior to my work in computer science, I earned a B.S. in Biochemistry and Molecular Biology (Magna Cum Laude) from UNR, and before that, I graduated Valedictorian from Spanish Springs High School in Sparks, Nevada.